Sawyer-Anderson1/CS_3354_Team_2_Project/1_code/README1.txt

     Database Management
       Uses SQLAlchemy (based on the presence of alembic.ini) Includes models for data structure
       Has migration support for database versioning
+    API Layer
+      The main.py file serves as the API entry point Handles routing and request processing